aaronmams/jekyll-now/_posts/2017-09-15-Machine learning and econometrics 1.md

+Full disclosure: I'm not 100% confident that my assessment of [Linear Discriminant Analysis](https://en.wikipedia.org/wiki/Linear_discriminant_analysis) relative to [Logistic Regression](https://en.wikipedia.org/wiki/Logistic_regression) is totally accurate.
+I've been thinking pretty hard about this for the past couple days so I'm reasonably confident that I've not said anything rediculous here...but if strongly disagree with characterization of LDA estimated coefficients relative to Logit coefficient estimates I'd love for you to drop some knowledge on me.

 # Introduction

 I have a post locked-and-loaded where I conducted my first experiment with [Python's sci-kit learn module](http://scikit-learn.org/stable/).
 This module makes it embarrassingly easy to run pretty much any flavor of machine learning model with pretty minimal code.
 I used the wrappers from this module to run a suite of classification algorithms